“God blessed the seventh day and declared it holy, because on it God ceased from all the work of creation that God had done” (Genesis 2:3).

 Der Freylekher Shabes.

-A joyous danced Shabbat service in a heimishe, old-country Eastern European style led by Cantor/Music Director Beth Cohen, Alavados holy days band, Rikud dance troupe, & The Nahalat Shalom Community Klezmer Band.
-Held on the first Friday evening of the month, we begin at 6:30pm with a danced Shabbat service led by Rikud to live music by Alavados, plus prayers for lighting candles, Mishebeyrach, Kaddish Yatom, Kiddush & motzee; 7:20pm-potluck vegetarian dinner; 7:55-Birkat Hamazon; 8-9pm Yiddish dancing with Rikud to a live Klezmer music JAM led by The Community Klezmer Band.
+A joyous danced Shabbat service in a heimishe (homey), old-country Eastern European style led by Cantor/Music Director Beth Cohen, Alavados holy days band, Rikud Dancers, & The Nahalat Shalom Community Klezmer Band.
+Held on the first Friday evening of the month, we begin at 6:30pm with a danced Shabbat service led by Rikud to live music by Alavados.
+We also say prayers for lighting candles, Mishebeyrach, Kaddish Yatom, Kiddush & motzee; 7:20pm-potluck vegetarian dinner; 7:55-Birkat Hamazon; 8-9pm Yiddish dancing with Rikud to a live Klezmer music JAM led by The Community Klezmer Band.
 Everyone is welcome to all or any part of the evening's celebrations.

 A Friday night Sephardic/Anusim/Converso/Crypto-Jewish Shabbat Dinner is offered usually the second Friday of the month.
 This service celebrates the connections with our Sephardic Heritage.
 Sefarad is the Hebrew word for Spain and Sephardic refers to those Jews who once lived in and then were expelled from Spain, and who carried their language and their traditions with them wherever they went.
 We share songs and stories, food and conversation.
 This is a potluck dinner, so please bring your favorite vegetarian dish to share.
 We gather at 6:30pm, with candle lighting starting promptly at 7pm.
 Come celebrate New Mexico's oldest Jewish community with us!
 Hosted by Maria Apodaca, Stephanie SofieShefia Cohen, and Hershel Weiss.
 We meet in Bayt B'racha, the building on the north side of the courtyard.